 President of Recruitment

-Michael is a second year undergraduate studying Economics and Political Science with a minor in Human Rights.
-As Development Coordinator, Michael oversees internal operations such as financial planning, big-picture goals, and student recruitment.
+Michael is a third year undergraduate studying Economics and Political Science.
+As President of Finance, Michael oversees internal operations such as financial planning, budgeting, monetary allocation, and big-picture goals.
 With PDI, Michael has co-authored and presented a policy research paper on police arbitration to the Chicago Office of Police Accountability, who expressed interest in utilizing PDI research to inform and correct their status quo operations.
-This summer, Michael co-led a team of student researchers from PDI and The Wilberforce Society of Cambridge University to produce a policy paper advising specific reforms to international plastic waste trading practices in the U.S., the U.K., and China.
-In addition to leading a project for PDI this summer, Michael interned with New Heights Communications, a progressive political consulting firm in Washington, D.C., where he contributed to dynamic communications and digital media strategies for several robust clients.
+Last summer, Michael co-led a team of student researchers from PDI and The Wilberforce Society of Cambridge University to produce a policy paper advising specific reforms to international plastic waste trading practices in the U.S., the U.K., and China.
+In addition to leading a project for PDI last summer, Michael interned with New Heights Communications, a digital media and marketing firm in Washington, D.C., where he contributed to dynamic strategies for several robust clients.

-Miranda is a second-year Fundamentals (and tentative Public Policy double) major from Hong Kong.
-Her involvement with PDI began last year, when she worked on the Green New Deal and Local Environmental Policy research teams.
-This summer, she was a Potters Fellow at MAPSCorps, a data science non-profit with the dual missions of providing accessible community health information and youth development.
-Her latest social impact fascination is with community-based research in Chicago and improving communication between citizens and policymakers.
-As PDI's Design Editor this year, she is working towards her aim of intersecting communications and policy.
+Miranda is a third-year Fundamentals and Public Policy double major from Hong Kong.
+She has been involved with PDI since her first year, beginning as a researcher on environmental policy and then taking leadership responsibility over PDI's media.
+This summer, she interned with Council Member Carlina Rivera, a rising Democrat in New York City Council.
+Her latest social impact fascination is with community-based research in Chicago and effecting change through narrative.
+This year, as PDI's President of Media she is working towards her aim of intersecting communications and policy.
 Outside of PDI, Miranda can often be found talking about environmentalism, existentialism and eudaemonia.